 I guess the main rule is probably to start with small adjustments, see how they make you feel, and proceed from there.
 Otherwise, you’re basically making up your own plan.

-What if you decide to create your own plan from scratch, how should you go about it?
+if you decide to create your own plan, how should you go about it?

 To be honest, if you’re going to make up your own running plan, you hopefully already know the answers to this question!